AdamKuziemski/dialogues-and-dragons/README.md

 # NpcConversations

+**Note: this describes the future state of the app.
+It's still in development and it's not even an alpha.
+This readme describes the idea behind it, nothing more, nothing less.**

 This project was created with a certain idea in mind.
 The idea is that, if you're a game maker (or a wannabe, doesn't matter), you have lots of ideas for your stuff.
 You don't always have your PC or laptop on you - which is where you do most of the work on the game.
 You're on a bus or on a plane, or wherever.
 You witness a funny situation and think 'Oh, this should appear in the dialogue somewhere'.
 So what do you do?
 You open OneNote, create a page and jot it down.
 You come back home, you open your editor (if you have one), you create the stuff from OneNote, save, compile, run.

 ## But what if I told you...